Uinyw/financetracker/pages/implementation.md

 How to run a microservice, for example BankAccount:

 1. Navigate to folder `financetracker`
-2. Run the following command in order to generate the API interface and models in the `target` folder
+2. Run the command below in order to generate the API interface and models in the `target` folder
+3. Run the microservice in your IDE

 ```
 mvn clean package --file implementation/bankaccount/pom.xml
 ```

-3. Run the microservice in your IDE